Skip to main content

 STRIPE_PRO_PRICE_ID=price_...

-3) Set up webhook endpoint
+3. Set up the webhook endpoint

-In Stripe Dashboard → Developers → Webhooks:
+In Stripe Dashboard, go to Developers > Webhooks:

 • customer.subscription.created